bates64/ztar-rod/README.md

 # what is this

 ztar rod is a work-in-progress romhacking tool for [Paper Mario](https://wikipedia.org/wiki/Paper_Mario).
-It is currently able to dump map script bytecode to source-code and parse it back into an AST.

 Tons of credit goes to cloverhax, who did most of the reverse-engineering and released _Star Rod_.
 ZR exists as a more performant, featureful (soon, hopefully!) and less buggy alternative to it,